-Prohibited use of weapons in Colorado Springs and throughout El Paso County is a crime that stems from certain behaviors with a firearm.
-Aiming one at someone, discharging it in specific ways, or possessing a gun while drinking are all common ways defendants come across prohibited weapon use charges.
+Prohibited use of weapons in Colorado Springs and throughout El Paso County is a crime that stems from specific behaviors with a firearm.
+Aiming one at someone, discharging it in certain ways, or possessing a gun while drinking alcohol are all common ways defendants come across prohibited weapon use charges.
 When alcohol is involved, it isn’t even necessary that you intended to use the firearm in some way.
 This can create a difficult scenario where simply having your gun on you in your backyard while having a few beers may be considered unlawful.

 El Paso County Prohibited Use of Weapons Law